kayneth/kayneth/README.md

 ### Hi there 👋

 🔭 I’m currently working as a freelancer
-- 🌱 I’m currently learning devops skills as provisionning and deploying apps with Ansible/Terraform on VPS or AWS ECS/Fargate
+- 🌱 I’m currently learning architecture skills like Domain Drive Design and Hexagonal Architecture
 - 👯 I’m looking to collaborate with teams on Clean Architectures, BDD methodologies and grow up as a TDD developer
-- ⚡ Fun fact: I may have purple, pink, blue, red, blonde or grey hair ATM
+- ⚡ Fun fact: I may have red, purple, pink, blue, red, blonde or grey hair ATM

 <!--
 **kayneth/kayneth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.